Advertisement

 Related Article: NLNG gives Reasons for Gas Price Hike

-Experts in the oil and gas sector have praised President Bola Tinubu for his recent executive orders aimed at streamlining investment in Nigeria’s oil and gas industry.
-These reforms specifically target barriers to investment and introduce new tax incentives for non-associated gas, midstream, and deep-water projects.
+Experts in the oil and gas sector have praised President Bola Tinubu for his recent executive orders aimed at streamlining Investment in Nigeria’s oil and gas industry.
+These reforms specifically target barriers to investment and introduce new Tax incentives for non-associated gas, midstream, and deep-water projects.
 Tinubu’s order is viewed by industry professionals as a strong indicator of his commitment to enhancing trust within the sector.
 According to a source within the industry who chose to remain anonymous, preserving the integrity of contracts is crucial in the oil and gas sector and is essential for supporting President Tinubu’s vision for the industry.
 In Nigeria, Shell, Total, and Eni collectively own 51 percent of Nigeria LNG, while the remaining 49 percent is controlled by the Nigerian government.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.